 TIP: This is the time to engage removal companies and inform your utility companies of the change in your address.

 Once you have exchanged contracts you will need to think about how your solicitor will receive the funds for completion.
-If you are getting a mortgage the lender will send these over prior to completion.
+If you are getting a mortgage the lender will send the funds over normally the day before completion.
 If you are adding to these funds then you will need to arrange a bank transfer the day before completion too.

 TIP: Drawing funds down the day before completion makes for a much speedier and less stressful moving day.